Promoting awareness for gender nonconforming people since 2012.

 ambigender (adj) - taxonomical classifier for gender creative people as separate and distinct from the more polarizing cisgender-vs-transgender dichotomy (attested by Leslie Krause, 1999/2012)

-ambiphobia (n) - irrational fear or hatred of gender creative people, typically motivated by attitudes of cissexism; intolerance or discrimination enacted toward people on the basis of non-normative gender presentation (attested by Leslie Krause, 2015)
+ambiphobia (n) - irrational fear or hatred of gender creative people, typically motivated by attitudes of cissexism; more broadly, intolerance or discrimination enacted toward people who contravene sex-based stereotypes in their appearance, behavior, personality, etc. (attested by Leslie Krause, 2015)

 A recent study of California youth found that more than one in four teens say their classmates view them as resisting dominant forms of gender expression.
 The study also found that GNC youth were more likely to experience severe psychological distress compared to gender-conforming teens (17 percent compared to 7 percent, respectively).

 The chart from GLSEN below confirms that lesbian, gay, bisexual, and queer students don’t just get bullied for their sexual orientation, but for their gender nonconformity as well.